danthedeckie/streetsign/docs/getting_started.rst

 To actually run a local test server.

+To deploy streetsign for production use, check out the :doc:`deployment` guide.

 The initial administration user 'admin' is created, with a password of 'password'.

 If you need to start again with a fresh database, then delete the `database.db` file,